-- 10.1 Changes to either a module or course is subject to an approval process before it is implemented.
-The purpose is to ensure that any changes will maintain and, where possible, improve the standard of education and/or student experience. - 10.2 The Director (Content) and Associate Provost are responsible, in consultation with the Quality Team, for ensuring that the cumulative impact of small or incremental changes does not amount to a major change in a course. - 10.3 Academic staff can seek support and advice from the Registry team before requesting any changes to modules.
+10.1 Changes to either a module or course is subject to an approval process before it's implemented.
+The purpose is to ensure that any changes will maintain and, where possible, improve the standard of education and/or student experience.
+The procedures for course or module changes are set out in the Course and Module Amendment, Suspension, and Closure Policy.